-For each performance obligation identified the company determines at contract inception whether it satisfies the performance obligation at point in time.
+For each performance obligation identified the company determines at contract inception whether it satisfies the performance obligation over time or satisfies the performance obligation at point in time.
 If any entity does not satisfy a performance obligation over time, the performance obligation is satisfied at a point in time.
 A receivable is recognised where the company's right to consideration is unconditional (i.e. any passage of time is required before payment if the consideration is due).